SkeldJS/SkeldJS/pages/Writing Custom Protocol Messages.md

 or [HazelWriter](https://skeldjs.github.io/SkeldJS/classes/util.hazelwriter.html)
 instance respectfully, and also both take a [MessageDirection](https://skeldjs.github.io/SkeldJS/enums/protocol.messagedirection.html) and [PacketDecoder](https://skeldjs.github.io/SkeldJS/classes/protocol.packetdecoder.html).

+The Deserialize method should also return an instance of the message, while Serialize should return nothing.

 ### Examples
 Of course, SkeldJS contains plenty of examples and real-world usecases of writing